JustinWangsa/JustinWangsa/README.md

 🔐 Currently diving deep into **Cybersecurity**
 💻 Passionate about tech, system design, and solving real-world problems
 🧠 Always exploring new things in CS—from AI to network security
-🌱 #LearningInPublic and building cool things one project at a time
 📍 Based in Taiwan 🇹🇼 | Originally from Indonesia 🇮🇩
 🌐 [Check out my portfolio](https://justinwangsa.github.io)